-Dr. Berger is a colorectal and gastrointestinal Surgeon in the Massachusetts General Hospital Division of General Surgery, an Associate Professor of Surgery at Harvard Medical School and Director of the MGH Colorectal Surgery Center
+Dr. Berger is a colorectal and gastrointestinal Surgeon at Massachusetts General Hospital Division of General Surgery and an Associate Professor of Surgery at Harvard Medical School.

 - Centers & Specialties

 - Clinical Interests

 - Colon cancer

 - Liver cancer